ishikaalunawat/ishikaalunawat.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-My passion lies in solving complex problems at the intersection of `Computer Vision`,`Machine Learning`, and `Robotics`.
+My passion lies in solving complex problems at the intersection of `Computer Vision`, `Machine Learning` and `Robotics`.
 I thrive on crafting innovative solutions towards embodied and intelligent systems and robots.

 Currently, I'm a master's student in Electrical Engineering at Stanford University, in the *Information Systems and Science* track.
 I completed my undergraduate degree in Electrical and Electronics Engineering at the National Institute of Technology Tiruchirappalli, India.